JoergHolz/LocalAdmin/README.md

 Shows project or URL in new tab.

-The difference to "show_in_browser" is, that you can here provide a label.
+The difference to "show_in_browser" is, that you can here provide a label and tooltip.

 Usable: title_button_group, local_button_group, remote_button_group
 ```